Underpinning

 Underpinning may be accomplished by extending the foundation in depth or breadth so it either rests on a more supportive soil stratum or distributes its load across a greater area.
 Use of micropiles and jet grouting are common methods in underpinning.
-An alternative to underpinning is the strengthening of the soil by the introduction of a grout, including expanding urethane-based engineered structural resins.

 Underpinning may be necessary where P class (problem) soils in certain areas of the site are encountered.

 Through semantic change the word underpinning has evolved to encompass all abstract concepts that serve as a foundation.